e271828e/Flight.jl/docs/notes/design/framework_design.md

-An **activation at `T`** re-runs Stratum C with a different scalar: slots re-typed by evaluating producer declarations at `T`, table and state buffers re-laid-out, probe chain re-run.
+An **activation at `T`** re-runs Stratum C with a different scalar: slots re-typed by evaluating producer declarations at `T`, table and state buffers re-laid-out, workspace allocators re-invoked at `T` (a continuous component's scratch carries the activation's scalar, §9.3), probe chain re-run.
 Structure and schedule are `T`-independent by construction.

 **Each activation probes exactly the function set it can execute.** A `Dual` activation (linearization, gradient trim) evaluates the model at a frozen
 instant: discrete stages are gated off holding `Float64` values (the §13.2 frozen-constant semantics), guards and handlers never run (event localization is `Float64` sweeps by design, §11.4).
 Only the continuous `g` chain and `f` ever see a `Dual` — so only they are probed.
-Probing `h` or guards at `Dual` would check code against a number type it cannot receive.
+Probing `g` or guards at `Dual` would check code against a number type it cannot receive.
 One rule, no special cases; the §10 tracer activation follows it identically.